cosmos/sdk-tutorials/templates/concept_template.md

 <!--
 This is an article template you can use as a quick starting point when writing Cosmos SDK conceptual tutorials.

 After you review the template, delete the comments and begin writing your outline or article.
-Examples of Markdown formatting syntax are provided at the very bottom of this template.
+Examples of Markdown formatting syntax are provided at the bottom of this template.

 As you write, refer to industry style and formatting guidelines.